Random-Penguin/HydraTextClient-AUR/README.md

       - Custom Assets item formatting `Game Name_Item Name`
       - aliases.json, allows you to assign multiple items to 1 image (not required)
       - `game name.png` will act as a default image for all the game's items
-  - Requires Hydra restart to reapply images to icons that already exist (like the item filter)
+  - There is a button to reload images in the settings
 - Text Client: How Item Log and Hint Log filter deletes items
   - If an item/hint is blocked by your settings/filters they will not be added at all
   - If a setting/filter is updated, any messages in the text client will be hidden/reshown